 Know Before You Go

-Get Your Grades Up
+Get Your Grades up

-Cheat Sheet if You're Conducting Recruitment
+Cheat Sheet for Those Conducting Recruitment

-Tell Them What You're All About
+Tell Them What You're all About

-Understand that Interests Make Mistakes
+Understand That Potential Members Make Mistakes

-Get Geared Up
+Get Geared up

 It's a good idea to stock up on new sorority paraphernalia before recruitment time.
 When interests see you wearing your sorority letters around campus and at parties, they may be more inclined to get to know you and your sisters.
-Also, remember to stock up on lettered signs, party favors, and gifts for sorority rush.
+Also, remember to stock up on lettered signs, party favors and gifts for sorority rush.

 The best advice for everyone during recruitment, whether you're an interest or a current chapter sister, is to relax and try to have some fun.
 This is an exciting part of the college experience that you probably won't ever forget.